Lenovo IdeaPad Yoga 2 (11 inch) review

 Value for Money

 Lenovo was one of the first manufacturers to really nail the Windows 8 hybrid with its folding Yoga concept, and the IdeaPad Yoga 2 is its cheapest expression yet.
 With its 11.6in touchscreen, it reprises the design of the £1,099 IdeaPad Yoga 11S, but slashes the price with a quad-core Pentium processor.
+See also: what's the best laptop you can buy in 2014?

 The Yoga 2’s similarity to the 11S is no bad thing.
 We’re sad that it isn’t available in the distinctive orange hue of its predecessor – only in a more sedate silver and black finish – but it’s just as stylish and daintily proportioned.
 The subtle curves of the body are pleasingly understated and, at 1.3kg, it’s the perfect size and weight for slinging in a bag and carrying around every day.
 It’s fairly slim, too: the chassis measures 18mm at its thickest point, including the rubber feet on its underside.